-OECD Home › Directorate for Education and Skills › Preschool and school › Early Childhood Education and Care - History and Context of the Reviews
+OECD Home › Directorate for Education and Skills › Early childhood and schools › Early Childhood Education and Care - History and Context of the Reviews

 Early childhood education and care experienced a surge of policy attention in OECD countries during the 1990s.
 Women – including mothers of young children - were joining the labour market in ever greater numbers, with a corresponding need for more childcare places and long-day kindergarten.
 Policy makers recognised that equitable access to quality early childhood education and care could both support the social needs of families and strengthen the foundations of lifelong learning for all children.
 Public investment in early childhood education and care would in future be shaped by several important policy objectives: